patroni/patroni/docs/faq.rst

     With that in mind, if you change the environment configuration you will need to restart the corresponding Patroni agent.

     Take care to not cause a failover in the cluster!
+You might be interested in checking :ref:`patronictl_pause`.

 What occurs if I change a Postgres GUC that requires a reload?
     When you change the dynamic or the local configuration as explained in the previous questions, Patroni will take care of reloading the Postgres configuration for you.